 Fix for Cold Showers

-Winter time is rapidly approaching.
+Looking for a fix for cold showers?
+Winter time is rapidly approaching and there’s nothing worse than cold showers.
 What better than a nice, hot shower to warm the bones?
 You turn on the faucet, climb inside and feel the warm water pour over your body… only to receive an arctic blast half way through!
 Yikes!

 If your water never really turns hot, chances are your hot water heater needs time to reheat the water – especially if you have been doing other things like washing clothes or running the dishwasher.
 However, if your shower starts off hot and the cold shower occurs in the midst, you may have some problems with the hot water heater or overall plumbing in your home.
 Consider these options before you hire a pro:

 You will want to go throughout your home, testing the hot water fixtures to see whether or not your cold shower was an isolated incident or is common throughout the entire home.
 If you are not getting any hot water, your water heater is the likely culprit.

 First, check the temperature setting on your hot water heater.
 If all is well, the next thing to consider is whether a fuse has been blown or been tripped (if you rely on electricity to heat your water.).
 A fuse can be easily replaced.
 If you have gas, check to see if the pilot light went out.
 If it has, you can easily relight it following the instructions in the manufacturer’s manual.

 When relighting the pilot light, always take care in doing so.
 Read the owner’s manual to ensure you are following the proper safety guidelines.
 If you are unsure, give us a call and we will walk you through it (317)859-9999.